Burlington, Vermont: Sports

 The Vermont Lake Monsters of the Futures Collegiate Baseball League, a collegiate summer baseball team, were formerly called the Vermont Expos.
 The team changed its name in 2007 after its parent Major League Baseball club, the Montreal Expos of the National League, moved from Montreal to Washington, D.C., and became the Washington Nationals.
 In 2010, the Lake Monsters ended its 17-year association with the Expos/Nationals and became the Class A affiliate of the Oakland Athletics of the American League.
 The Lake Monsters play on the campus of the University of Vermont at Centennial Field.

 Burlington has a rich hockey history, and was the location of the first known international ice hockey match, held between the Montreal Crystals and employees of the Van Ness House, a local hotel, during the 1886 Burlington Winter Carnival.
 The University of Vermont's men's hockey team, the Catamounts, play their home games at the 4,007-seat Gutterson Field House on the UVM campus.
+Burlington was a venue site for the 2012 International Ice Hockey Federation Women's World Championship.

 A professional basketball franchise, the Vermont Frost Heaves, played half of their season in the city until the team folded in 2011.
 The team, which originally was part of the American Basketball Association—not to be confused with the 1970s-era major basketball league of the same name that merged with the National Basketball Association—moved to the Premier Basketball League in 2008 and split their regular-season home games between Burlington and Barre.
 The Frost Heaves, owned by Sports Illustrated writer Alexander Wolff, played their Burlington games at the Memorial Auditorium, on South Union Street, at the corner of Main.
 However, the franchise folded in early 2011.

+Vermont Green FC, a semi-professional soccer team, was established in 2021 and plays in USL League Two.
+The team has adopted policies aimed to create a net-zero organization to promote environmental sustainability, which includes recycled materials in merchandise and composting at its home stadium, Virtue Field.
+The team won their first USL League Two championship in 2025 after an undefeated season.

 The Vermont City Marathon has drawn thousands of competitors annually.
 A local Golden Gloves boxing tournament has been held annually since 1946.

-Burlington was a venue site for the 2012 International Ice Hockey Federation Women's World Championship.